 You can expect your workers’ comp PPD claim — from filing to settlement payment — to take anywhere from 12 to 18 months.
 However, the time can be shorter or longer depending on the specific details of your case and whether you work with an L&I attorney.
 Generally, PPD cases without legal representation tend to be resolved faster but with a lower settlement, while cases with a lawyer may take longer but have a better payout.

-Your PPD settlement won’t be paid out until your case is completely closed, so you won’t receive any funds until then.
+Your PPD award won’t be paid out until your case is completely closed, so you won’t receive any funds until then.

 How Long Do Permanent Partial Disability Payments Last?